Population-level Task-evoked Functional Connectivity via Fourier Analysis: Bias and Variance --- Performance of ptFCE in Estimating ptFCs

-As expected from the theoretical analysis of the bias mechanism, our proposed ptFCE algorithm tends to underestimate true ptFCs, see Web Table \ref{table: simulation 1 summary} and Web Figures \ref{fig: Boxplots_estimation} and \ref{fig: Influence of noise}.
-But Web Table \ref{table: simulation 1 summary} shows that the bias is moderate.
+As expected from the theoretical analysis of the bias mechanism, our proposed ptFCE algorithm tends to underestimate true ptFCs, see Supplementary Table \ref{table: simulation 1 summary} and Supplementary Figures \ref{fig: Boxplots_estimation} and \ref{fig: Influence of noise}.
+But Supplementary Table \ref{table: simulation 1 summary} shows that the bias is moderate.
 Simulations also confirm other conclusions on estimation bias presented in the theoretical analysis above.
-Additionally, Web Figure \ref{table: simulation 1 summary} shows that the magnitude of noise $\epsilon_k(\omega;t)$ does not influence the variance of the ptFCE estimates.
+Additionally, Supplementary Figure \ref{table: simulation 1 summary} shows that the magnitude of noise $\epsilon_k(\omega;t)$ does not influence the variance of the ptFCE estimates.
 The increase in sample size reduces estimation variance.